 The Office of Extended Education serves the region’s adult, professional and continuing education needs through a range of targeted programs that match the university’s unique resources with the lifelong learning needs of the region.
-Operating out of the UTSA Downtown Campus, the Office of Extended Education works collaboratively with academic and nonacademic units of the university to develop and present seminars, online courses, conferences and programs for the general public, professional and governmental agencies, and businesses.
-The UTSA Extended Education Web page provides information on seminars, online courses, conferences and programs that are open to the university and local communities.
-The Office of Extended Education also provides specialized training to organizations needing customized training programs for their employees
+Extended Education works collaboratively with academic and nonacademic units of the university to develop and offer seminars, online courses, conferences and programs for the general public, professional and governmental agencies, and businesses, as well as graduate and professional school entrance exam preparation.
+Selected courses for college credit are also available through the Office of Extended Education's Extended Studies Program.

 The Downtown Special Events Office is responsible for scheduling, coordinating and managing special events at the Downtown Campus.
 The Downtown Campus has clearly become the venue of choice for university organizations as well as many community organizations, and the office operates as a “one-stop shopping” experience for on- and off-campus users of university facilities.
 The office manages cash handling, logistical operations and designs, implements control systems for managing various resources needed for events and provides logistical support for Extended Education.